JoinCODED/RJSDemo7-Redux-Counter/README.md

 export default reducer;
 ```

-# Adding Redux to the Project
+# Adding The Reducer to the Project

-7. In`index.js`, set up the App for redux:
+12. In`index.js`, set up the App for redux:

 ```javascript
 import React from "react";